j-rixen/SFSRNet-Audio-samples/README.md

 # SFSRNet-Audio-samples

 Two speaker speech separation using the SFSRNet.
-Audio samples are from the Libri2Mix noisy dataset which inclues background noise.
+Audio samples are from the Libri2Mix noisy test dataset which includes background noise.
 There are 5 audio samples.

 ---
 ### Sample 1